-Marked with a pin on the map below and shown in the photograph on the right,* All Saints church is a distinctive structure built in 1956 by the architectural partnership Curtis Green, Son and Lloyd.
+Shown in the photograph above, All Saints church is a distinctive structure built in 1956 by the architectural partnership Curtis Green, Son and Lloyd.
 It is a grade II listed building.

-Spring Park primary school was established in 1998.
-Following what Ofsted called “a turbulent period of change”, the school became Forest Academy in 2013.
+Following what Ofsted called “a turbulent period of change”, Spring Park primary school became Forest Academy in 2013.